mr-strawberry66/python-repr-generation/README.md

 ## Installation
 ### Using the library
-*   Install this library by running `pip install git+ssh://github.com/mr-strawberry66/python-repr-generation`.
+*   Install this library by running `pip install simple-repr`.
 *   Import the library by adding `from simple_repr import SimpleRepr` to your code.

 ### Developing for this library